raspberrypilearning/editor-hello-world/en/step_15.md

 --- task ---

 Use your `max` variable to change the number of sides the dice has.
-At the moment `max` is a string, so it needs changing to an integer `int()`
+At the moment `max` is a string, so it needs changing to an integer `int()`.

+Changing one type of data to another type of data is called **type casting**

 --- /task ---